Christopherdek/post-install-config/README.md

   <img src="https://i.imgur.com/u7bLxp0.png" height="80%" width="80%" alt="Configuration Steps">
 </p>

-After installing osTicket, it is now time to make configurations to use it as a ticketing system.
-One thing to note is that I switch between Admin and Agent panels as each panel has different configurations.
-To tell which panel is used, look at the top right of the osTicket screen.
-If it reads Agent Panel, the Admin panel is the one being used and vice versa.
+After installing osTicket, follow these steps to configure it as an efficient ticketing system.
+Note that configurations differ between the Admin and Agent panels, indicated at the top right of the osTicket screen.

 1. **Create Supreme Admin Role:**
-   - Open the Admin panel, go to the Agents Menu, and click on Roles to create a new role called Supreme Admin.
+   - Navigate to the Admin panel, access the Agents Menu, and click on Roles to establish a new role named "Supreme Admin."

 <p align="center">
   <img src="https://i.imgur.com/qvyENL6.png" height="80%" width="80%" alt="Configuration Steps">
 </p>

 2. **Create System Administrators Department:**
-   - In the Admin panel, open the Agents menu, and click on Departments to create a new Department within osTicket.
+   - In the Admin panel, go to the Agents menu, click on Departments, and create a new Department within osTicket.

 <p align="center">
   <img src="https://i.imgur.com/V5QAtdg.png" height="80%" width="80%" alt="Configuration Steps">
 </p>

 3. **Create Level II Support Team:**
-   - Enter the Admin panel, open the Agents menu, click on Teams, and add any new teams that need to be created.
+   - Access the Admin panel, go to the Agents menu, click on Teams, and add any necessary teams.

 <p align="center">
   <img src="https://i.imgur.com/wnhpEZL.png" height="80%" width="80%" alt="Configuration Steps">